Economy of Iraq: Economic growth and downturn

 The Iran–Iraq War and the 1980s oil glut depleted Iraq's foreign exchange reserves, devastated its economy and left the country with a foreign debt of more than $40 billion.
 Iraq suffered economic losses of at least $80 billion from the war.
 In 1988, the hostilities ended.
 Oil exports gradually increased with the construction of new pipelines and restoration of damaged facilities, but again underwent a sharp decline after the Persian Gulf War.
+Between 1987 and 1990, the economy liberalized somewhat in an attempt to encourage private investment, particularly in small industrial and commercial enterprises, and to privatize unprofitable public assets.
+After the invasion of Kuwait, the privatization policy died out, though private enterprise continued in the form of small- and medium-sized businesses and light industries.

-A U.S government report in June 2003 states: In the 1980s, Iraq had one of the Arab world’s most advanced economies.
-Though buffeted by the strains of the Iran-Iraq war, it had – besides petroleum -- a considerable industrial sector, a relatively well-developed transport system, and comparatively good infrastructure.
+A U.S government report in June 2003 stated:

+In the 1980s, Iraq had one of the Arab world's most advanced economies.
+Though buffeted by the strains of the Iran–Iraq War, it had – besides petroleum – a considerable industrial sector, a relatively well-developed transport system, and comparatively good infrastructure.
 Iraq had a relatively large middle class, per capita income levels comparable to Venezuela, Trinidad or Korea, one of the best educational systems in the Arab world, a well educated population and generally good standards of medical care.